How To Do an Irish Accent and Speak English Like the Irish

 Examples: I'm after finding a euro on the road!
 You're after stepping in dog sh*t!
 (This is due to tá mé tar éis / i ndiaidh… in Irish)

-In the Irish language (and in other languages like Thai for example), this issue is resolved by simply repeating the verb of the question.
+In the Irish language, this issue is resolved by simply repeating the verb of the question.
 Can you swim?
 I can!
 Do you like tomato juice?
 I don't.
 Are you coming?
 I amn't.

 Yes you read that right: amn't.
 This is one I'm surprised other English speakers don't use!
 You say isn't, don't, aren't… It's logical if you ask me!

 Of course, Irish has tú and sibh… like pretty much every other language in the world!
 I'm pointing the finger at vi too, Esperanto!! 😛

 Story?
 Don't give out about your man!
 Where's the yoke?

-Story? or What's the story?
-Is a translation of the Irish Aon scéal? / Cad é an scéal? – where “story” means “news”, i.e. What's going on? / What's up?
-Usually used as a greeting.
+Story? or What's the story? is a translation of the Irish Aon scéal? / Cad é an scéal?.
+“Story” means “news”, or “What's going on? / What's up?”
+It’s usually used as a greeting.

 This is just a small sampling!
-There are a host of other words like Deadly, Desperate, Fair Play, Gas, Press, Shift that you may think you know the meaning of, but we would use them for things that are completely different, unrelated and unexpected.
+There are a host of other words like deadly, desperate, fair play, gas, press, shift that you may think you know the meaning of, but we would use them for things that are completely different, unrelated and unexpected.
 You can see loads of them (and a lot of things in this article) explained pretty well in the Wikipedia article on Hiberno English.

 Fair play to ya!
 You shifted your one, that was deadly! – The turnout was desperate last night. – I went to the press and found the yoke I had been looking for! … That's gas!